D

 Jubilee 5077 (1952)

-Nappy Brown, Crew Cuts, Cadets, Bad Manners
+Nappy Brown (2-1-55), Crew Cuts, Cadets, Bad Manners

 Napoleon "Nappy" Brown was a member of the Sultans but had left the group before they cut "Don't Be Angry."
 He likely had been present though when the group was working up the song.
-Brown even took co-writing credit (along side Rose Marie McCoy) on his hit release, ignoring the original composer listing of his cousin and Sultans member Clyde Wright.
+Brown even took co-writing credit (alongside Rose Marie McCoy) on his hit release, ignoring the original composer listing of his cousin and Sultans member Clyde Wright.

 art